jsiek/deduce/InsertionSort.md

 But what do we do with the element `x`?
 This is where we need to define an auxiliary function that inserts `x` into the appropriate location within the result of sorting the rest of the list.
 We'll choose the name `insert` for this auxiliary function.
+Here is the completed code for `insertion_sort`.

 ``` {.deduce #insertion_sort}
 function insertion_sort(List<Nat>) -> List<Nat> {